 Weight-wise, 27 grams is respectable and really isn’t that much heavier than even the most expensive cages and is only 9 grams heavier than the SL Speed cage at less than half the price.
 That mini weight penalty is akin to carrying a couple of paper clips in your pockets, so take the extra money and save it for spare tubes or stash it away for that sweet pair of new carbon clinchers you’ve been eyeing.

-On the road, a bottle cage needs to hold bottles securely so they don’t fly out on a rough road, but they shouldn’t squeeze the bottle so tight that it’s impossible to put it in or take it out.
+On the road, a bottle cage needs to hold bottles securely so they don’t fly out on every bump, but they shouldn’t squeeze the bottle so tight that it’s impossible to put it in or take it out.
 Honestly, that is a fine line and I’ve got several cages that are simply too tight and others that are too loose.
-The Alumina is the Goldilocks of cages with a “just right” amount of snugness around water bottles of all types.
+The Alumina is the Goldilocks of cages with a “just right” amount of snugness around water bottles of all types — so long as you ride on the road.
 Camelbak Podium bottles are my bottles of choice and they slip in and out just dandy and require just a little extra touch to slide them all the way in — just enough to give you confidence that it’s not coming out.

 - That “just right” amount of snug to hold any bottle

 - Streamlined look

 - Not recommended for gravel

 If you want a sexy-looking bottle cage but don’t have the stomach for a high-priced carbon version, check out the perfectly-functional and lightweight Zipp Alumina bottle cage.